-The University of Texas at Austin offers a Doctor of Audiology (Au.D.) that typically consists of 100-108 semester credit hours beyond the bachelor's level.
+The University of Texas at Austin offers a Doctor of Audiology (Au.D.) that consists of 100-108 semester credit hours beyond the bachelor's level.
 The degree program focuses on academic and clinical education for those entering the profession of audiology.
-Our Au.D. students are required to complete 1820 clinical hours, including practicum here at the Speech and Hearing Center and off-campus with diverse clinical experiences across the life span.
+Our Au.D. students typically complete 1820 clinical hours, including practicum here at the Speech and Hearing Center and off-campus with diverse clinical experiences across the life span.

 The program includes state-of-the-art teaching and clinical experiences covering the scientific, clinical, and professional bases of hearing and disorders of the auditory system.
 Graduates will be highly competitive at the state and national levels and will be competent to provide audiology services in medical, educational and industrial environments that include both diagnosis and treatment of hearing and balance disorders.

 The program is designed to be four years of study.
 All students are encouraged to gain clinical experience before entering the SLHS Graduate Program at UT Austin.
 Prerequisites for enrollment in clinical practicum include the successful completion of SLH 378 (or equivalent), completion and passing of the clinic handbook test, and the acquisition of professional liability insurance.

 The Doctor of Audiology (Au.D.) education program in audiology (residential) at The University of Texas at Austin is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 As a local chapter of the Student Academy of Audiology (SAA), we encourage the professional development of Doctor of Audiology students and seek to increase awareness of audiology in the community.